 Like we mentioned, nudity is a thing at Fifth Water Hot Springs but if you don’t believe us, then heed this very clear warning below.
 If you’re visiting Fifth Water Hot Springs with kids, keep this in mind!

-WHAT TO EXPECT AT FIFTH WATER HOT SPRINGS
+WHAT TO EXPECT AT FIFTH WATER HOT SPRING UTAH

 The closer we got to Fifth Water Hot Springs the bluer the water became.
 It was such a unique shade of blue we hadn’t seen anywhere else.
 This is why we really recommend going early.
 This blue just shouldn’t be missed.